juergenweb/FieldtypeOpeningHours/README.md

 </ul>
 ```

+### Multilanguage
+All static texts are fully translateable (frontend and backend).
+The timeformat on the frontend can also be set for each language in the backend configuration of the inputfield (fe Default %R and English %r).
+This will only be taken into account if outputformatting is not set to false (default is true).

 ### Field Settings

 You can select how many times are allowed on each day (minimum 1, maximum 10, default 2).
 In most cases you will need two times on each day: morning and afternoon.<br />